ocadotechnology/codeforlife-template-backend/docs/frontend/TECH-STACK.md

 Required Reading:

-1. [Redux Tutorial](https://www.valentinog.com/blog/redux/) - learn how redux can integrated into React components.
+1. [Redux Tutorial](https://www.valentinog.com/blog/redux/) - learn how Redux integrates into React components.
-1. [Redux Style Guide](https://redux.js.org/style-guide/) - we must follow these redux style guidelines!
+1. [Redux Style Guide](https://redux.js.org/style-guide/) - we must follow these Redux style guidelines!

-NOTE: Redux serves the same purpose as React's native ContextAPI.
-However, Redux is more sophisticated is generally the standard for production-ready apps.
+**NOTE:** Redux serves the same purpose as React's native ContextAPI.
+However, Redux is more sophisticated and is generally the standard for production-ready apps.
+We will use Redux as our store provider.

 ### react-redux